 Sometimes the washer finishes its cycle and leaves the fabric softener compartment full of water.
-The fact that the fabric softener has gone, and been replaced by water shows that the function has worked.
-The water is left behind due to a blockage, or a missing siphon tube.
+The fact that the fabric softener has gone, and been replaced by water, shows that the function has worked.
+But there shouldn’t be a compartment full of water left behind.
+If there is, then the water left behind is due to a blockage, or a missing siphon tube.

 How fabric softener compartment works

 When it’s time to use the softener (conditioner), the washing machine floods the softener compartment with water.
 This forces the softener out over the sides, and it runs down into the drum.
 This compartment is now empty of softener, but full of water.

 The softener compartment has a small plastic tube at the back, with a cap or cover on top.
 The action of the water flooding in forces some remaining water up this tube and out into the main drawer.
 This should start off a siphoning action, which causes the remaining water to siphon up and out of the small tube, thus draining the softener compartment.

 What causes water to be left?

 The tube at the back of the softener compartment often gets blocked by the fabric softener itself.
 If you take out the dispenser drawer and take off the cap or device, you can give the whole thing a good clean out.
 (Can’t get the drawer out?)

 Make sure you clean through the hole in any tube leading through to the bottom of the drawer.
 If any part is missing, the siphoning will not occur.

 Check fabric softener compartment is clear and not blocked